UPDATE: This post was first published on 25 May 2020 and updated on 20 July 2021.

-“During these extremely difficult times, our thoughts are with you as the COVID-19 pandemic has changed our world in a matter of months.
+“During these extremely difficult times, our thoughts are with you as the COVID-19 pandemic has once again sent us back to our homes.
 We’d like to assure you that we’re doing everything we can to keep you safe and your products/services coming.”

-Many small business owners take this a step further and create a list of helpful resources on their websites, including reliable sources of health information and government aid.
+Many small business owners take this a step further and create a list of helpful resources on their websites, including local sources of health information.

 Step 2: Change your tone

 With the world growing weary of COVID-19, it’s imperative to inject compassion into our messages.
 Your customers want to know you actually care.
 Now is not the time to promote your products.

 “Our thoughts go out to our fellow Australians who have lost loved ones in the recent wave of infections.
 Now is the time to stand together as a nation to support those in need, while fighting this virus to ensure it is defeated.”

 Rather than dive right into the reason for your text or email, it’s best to recognise what they’re going through first.